SelaDanti/store-manager-api-v3/README.md

 **Installation**

-Clone the repo to your local machine.
+- Clone the repo to your local machine.
+- activate virtual enviroment
+- install dependancies in requirement.txt

-open using python run run.py
+- open using python run run.py

-open localhost
+- user postman to test the endpoints

 **Features**